 Developing Best Practices for Working with Minor-Attracted People

 Mental health professionals at the cutting edge are coming to understand the importance of a holistic, wellness-focused approach when working with minor-attracted people (MAPs).
 But yet to be developed are professionally accepted guidelines for best practice.
 What do we know in this area?
 What do we still need to learn?
 How can we learn it?
-This workshop will explore such questions through personal stories, examination of findings from preliminary research, and discussion of a document on therapy for MAPs currently under development.
-Therapists, researchers, educators, students, MAPs, their family and friends, and others who attend will have the opportunity to help flesh out the wellness-focused therapy envisioned at last year’s workshop.
-Ideas presented and discussed will be appropriate for both those new to this emerging area of mental health practice and those familiar with it.
+This workshop explored such questions through personal stories, examination of findings from preliminary research, and discussion of a document on therapy for MAPs currently under development.

 - Develop an awareness of, and comfort with, issues related to the mental health needs of MAPs.